Once upon a time, my "gardens" were actually just flowers and herbs in pots: dozens of them, all shapes and sizes, crammed full of annuals.

 Container gardens don’t have to be just flowers… how about your own tomato plant ?– my Beautiful Daughter is new to gardening and has taken it on like dew to grass… and although I am a FLOWER gardener, she begged for her own tomato plant.
 Every day, she talks to it, checks it out for unwanted pests and every day it rewards her with larger tomatoes.

 And 3 weeks later……

-We will eat them with gusto when they ripen… beefsteak, imagine… if we can do it, so can you… oh, and remember to plant some Basil at its base. (whether you say Bay-sil or Baa-sil…..) as it will ward off the wee bugs that eat the tomatoes… besides, tastes great with tomatoes, balsamic and feta….
+We will eat them with gusto when they ripen… beefsteak, and, believe me, if we can do this, so can you… and remember to plant some Basil at its base. (whether you say Bay-sil or Baa-sil…..) it helps to ward off the wee bugs that eat the tomatoes… besides, you'll want it closely for that tasty salad with tomatoes, balsamic and feta….
 Mmm.

-Last summer we spied a strawberry plant….
+Last summer we bought a strawberry plant….
 "Ever bearing" which means it keeps producing strawberries.

 Strawberries symbolize the beginning of Summer for us… The Anishnaabe native people believe the Strawberry gives them strength.
 “Ode’min” is Anishnaabe for strawberry from the root word ‘ode’ which means heart.
 They believe the strawberry represents the heart, and they get together for the ‘Ode’min Giizis’ which is ‘strawberry moon’ in the sixth moon of their calendar to celebrate its sweetness.